 The sharp increase in oil price at the start of 2018 has had a knock-on effect on margins for paraxylene producers.
 The impact on European producers in particular has been compounded by the reduction in value of the Euro vs the US dollar.
 We will start to see margins improve this year but with two new game-changing assets coming online in China in 2020, this presents another challenge for the paraxylene industry.

-In this video, Gordon Haire discusses these issues; as well, he describes how our analysis helps our clients understand global paraxylene markets, and position themselves to ride through this tough period.
+In this video, Gordon Haire discusses these issues; as well, he describes how our analysis helps our customers understand global paraxylene markets, and position themselves to ride through this tough period.

 Benzene: Where will future supply come from?

 The demand for benzene, and by extension the derivatives that it goes into, is relatively mature.
 Even so, future supply growth is at risk: sources of supply have historically come from production of benzene as a co-product or a by-product.

 Ryan discusses the anticipated growth, or lack thereof, from these sources and where we can expect to get benzene from in the future.